-The C4 model for software architecture
+The C4 model for visualising software architecture

-Context, Containers, Components and Classes (or Code)
+Context, Containers, Components, and Code

 Maps of your code

 The C4 model was created as a way to help software development teams describe and communicate software architecture, both during up-front design sessions and when retrospectively documenting an existing codebase.
 It's a way to create maps of your code, at various levels of detail, in the same way you would use something like Google Maps to zoom in and out of an area you are interested in.

 Level 1: A System Context diagram provides a starting point, showing how the software system in scope fits into the world around it.

 Level 2: A Container diagram zooms into the software system in scope, showing the high-level technical building blocks.

 Level 4: A code (e.g. UML class) diagram can be used to zoom into an individual component, showing how that component is implemented.